All Episodes

 I'll tell you why.

-This is a cold, calculating and potentially very mean guy.
+This is a cold, calculating, and potentially very mean guy.

-I know it's a it's a fine line because they're in the tank for his agenda anyway, and this is just a momentary blip, and somebody at AP is probably going to get suspended or fired, you know, for running the story.
+And somebody at AP is probably going to get suspended or fired, you know, for running the story.

-Now, I think, ladies and gentlemen, the uh vice president, the bumbling Joe Biden, has given us perhaps a new battle cry.
+Now, I think, ladies and gentlemen, the vice president, the bumbling Joe Biden, has given us perhaps a new battle cry.

 Vice President Biden said yesterday that if Democrats were to lose 35 House seats that they currently hold in traditional Republican districts, it would mean doomsday for Obama's agenda.